 - One chlorine atom

-Carbon atom, hydrogen atom, chlorine atom has four, one and seven valence electrons respectively where carbon shares four of its valence electrons with the three-hydrogen atoms and one chlorine atom.
+The carbon atom, hydrogen atom, chlorine atom has four, one and seven valence electrons respectively where carbon shares four of its valence electrons with the three-hydrogen atoms and one chlorine atom.
 Therefore, it forms methyl chloride as shown in the chemical equation above.

 In the dot structure, it can be seen that there are four shared electrons between carbon and the other atoms.
-In the reaction, each of the shared pairs are considered as one single covalent bond.
+In the reaction, each of the shared pairs is considered as one single covalent bond.
 Hence, methyl chloride is known to have four single covalent bonds.

 Draw the electron dot structure for the following: